php-openapi/yii2-openapi/README.md

             $ref: "#/components/schemas/Comment"
 ```

 This will not generate 'comments' column in database migrations.
-But it will generate `getComments()` relation in model.
+But it will generate `getComments()` relation in Yii model file.

 In order to make it real database column, extension `x-no-relation` can be used.